hangem422/study/Interview Data/Javascript/Prototype.md

 When the Object function is called with optional argument value, the following steps are taken:

 1. if NewTarget is neither undefined nor the active function, then
   a.
-Retuirn ?
+Return ?
 OrdinaryCreateFromConstructor(NewTarget, "%Object.prototype%").
 2. if value is undefned or null, return OrdinaryObjectCreate(%Object.prototype%).
 3. Return !
 ToObject(value)